intentor/adic/README.md

 }
 ```

-It's possible to manual resolve multiple objects.
+It's possible to manually resolve multiple objects.
 Please see <a href="#manual-type-resolution">Manual type resolution</a> for more information.

 ### <a id="monobehaviour-injection"></a>MonoBehaviour injection